At a glance

 The molecule you eat and sleep on

 The most useful thing about BHT is the perspective it offers.
 The compound stabilising your mattress foam is chemically identical to the E321 keeping a box of cereal fresh.
-Peer-reviewed — IARC Vol. 40 That does not make either use automatically safe or automatically suspect; it means the honest questions are always the same two — how much, and by what route — rather than whether a scary-sounding chemical is "present."
+Regulatory — IARC Vol. 40 That does not make either use automatically safe or automatically suspect; it means the honest questions are always the same two — how much, and by what route — rather than whether a scary-sounding chemical is "present."
 Presence is not exposure, and exposure is not dose.

 It does off-gas — and here is how much